-Is there a limit to the amount of credit transfer I can receive through Advanced Standing?
+Is there a limit to the amount of credit I can receive?

-One purpose of Advanced Standing is to eliminate duplication of learning and the number of units you need to study to earn your degree, by recognising what you already know, understand and can do.
+One purpose of credit is to eliminate duplication of learning and the number of units you need to study to earn your degree, by recognising what you already know, understand and can do.
 It's pointless to relearn that which you've already mastered!

-It's rare, but possible to be awarded an entire qualification through an Advanced Standing assessment to recognise your current knowledge and skills and attributes.
-Generally, credit transfer amounts are granted up to limits, which ensure a portion of the units in the Southern Cross course are formally studied.
+It's rare, but possible to earn an entire qualification through credit for recognition of your current knowledge and skills.
+Generally, credit amounts are granted up to thresholds, which ensure a portion of the units in the Southern Cross course are formally studied.

-Schedule 1 of the Advanced Standing and Recognition of Prior Learning Procedures prescribes typical limits for recognising the highest level of prior learning achieved in the same or similar study discipline/field, or branch of learning as your Southern Cross Course (cognate learning).
+Schedule 1 of The Procedures prescribes typical thresholds for recognising the highest level of prior learning achieved in the same or similar study discipline/field, or branch of learning as your Southern Cross Course.

 Variations may only occur from Schedule 1 amounts due to: